rebelsky/csc282/_eboards/eboard01.md

 i and j are equal, you fill in a 1.
 If i and j are not equal, the one of the terms will be 0 and so the product will be 0.

+Hypothesis 2 is correct.

 Note: C programmers like clever tricks (perhaps because it makes others feel dumb).

 Thinking in C: Your third example
 ---------------------------------

+[We did not get this far.]

 _I've inserted this one because many of you said you were comfortable with multiple-file projects._